py-baudin/epgpy/docs/differentiation.md

 To recover the Hessian matrix (the matrix of 2nd order derivatives), we use the `Hessian` probe operator.

 Note: passing single parameters (not pairs) to the `order2` keyword automatically activates 1st and 2nd order differentiation with respect to these parameters AND activated parameters of OTHER operators.
-Passing pairs of parameters deactivate this automatic "cross-operator" calculation, which means you need to specify all pairs of parameters you want to be considered.
+Passing pairs of parameters deactivates this automatic "cross-operator" calculation, which means you need to specify all pairs of parameters you want to be considered.

 ```python
 # Activate 2nd (and 1st) order derivatives for `alpha`